 Mainstream Living Inc. is incorporated on July 1.
 Developmental Center is started.
 Paulette Simmons is hired as Executive Director.

-Mainstream Living opens its first home, serving six children with intellectual disabilities.
+Mainstream Living opens its first home, serving six children with intellectual disabilities in Story County.

 The Story County Developmental Center and Mainstream form a partnership with common Board of Directors and Executive Director.
 Reno Berg is hired as Executive Director.
 The first adult home opens, serving seven people with intellectual disabilities.
 The first adult home (RCF-MR) opens for seven people with intellectual disabilities.